junhaoliao/iCtrl/README.md

 You are also welcome to visit my personal website: https://junhao.ca

-## Instructions (5 steps)
+## Instructions (4 steps)
 1. Download and install dependency "Microsoft Visual C++ Redistributable for Visual Studio 2019": https://aka.ms/vs/16/release/vc_redist.x64.exe
-2. Download and extract "UG_Remote_vx_x_x.zip"(the latest version) from the Release Page: https://github.com/junhaoliao/UG_Remote/releases
+2. Download "UG_Remote_vx_x_x.exe"(the latest version) from the Release Page: https://github.com/junhaoliao/UG_Remote/releases
 3. Double click on "UG_Remote.exe" to initiate the profile.
-4. After the initialization, run "UG_Remote.exe" again to start a new connection.
+After the initialization, run "UG_Remote.exe" again to start a new connection.
-5. If you are disconnected, you can choose to resume the last session also by "UG_Remote.exe".
+4. If you are disconnected, you can choose to resume the last session also by "UG_Remote.exe".

 Microsoft Windows Only.
 Mac/Linux users please see https://github.com/Louis-He/ug_connection Credits to: @Louis-He Support for Linux/Mac will be added (when I actually found my MacBook useful...
 Thumbs down for Apple not supporting Linux on their latest models).

 ## V4 Change Log
+This script is updated to v4.5 on September 28, 2020.
+1. Updated SSH host keys as the UG labs performed distribution upgrades during the summer
+2. Updated pscp, kitty, and vncviewer to the latest version
+3. Packed all files into one standalone executable thanks to SerGreen/Appacker

 This script is updated to v4.3.1 on January 17, 2020.
 1. Corrected keyword in port scanning method.
 Now it should work completely.